C

 Capital Gains Tax

-β€’ Crypto capital gains classified as short-term or long-term per IRS rules.
+β€’ Crypto capital gains classified as short-term (ordinary income) or long-term per federal rules, but taxed as ordinary income by Ohio.

-β€’ No specific exemptions or thresholds for crypto.
+β€’ No crypto-specific exemptions or thresholds beyond standard income tax deductions.

 Income Tax

-β€’ Mining income taxed as ordinary income at FMV when mined.
+β€’ Mining income taxed as ordinary income at fair market value upon receipt.

 Reporting Requirements